Cindy Weisbart, Psy.D. Vancouver Campus

 Vancouver Core Faculty

 Throughout my career, I have sought opportunities to serve and advocate for under-served persons in my community.
 I believe that we all have a responsibility to not just “give back” to our communities but to understand and contribute to better living for all of us.
-My role at the Adler School will allow me to train clinicians to break out of a traditional medical model that sees “patients” as needing help to one in which clinicians can also take responsibility for advocating for change in the larger societal context.
-I look forward to training clinicians who have excellent bases in the fundamentals of mental health treatment and who know how to question the status quo when it is not serving the needs of their clients (i.e., individuals, families, communities) and feel empowered to advocate for change on many levels.
+My role at Adler will allow me to train clinicians to break out of a traditional medical model that sees “patients who need help” to one in which clinicians can also take responsibility for advocating for change in the larger societal context.
+I look forward to training clinicians who have excellent bases in the fundamentals of mental health treatment and who know how to question the status quo when it is not serving the needs of their clients’ (i.e., individuals, families, communities) and feel empowered to advocate for change on many levels.
+We will also need to work to educate and inform the psychology and greater healthcare field here in Canada – with greater involvement of psychologists in healthcare in Canada, our program will directly impact mental health care here and internationally.

 Please email or call me (604-669-3576) if you have questions or would like more information about me.